RingingResonance/400hz-Driver/README.txt

 Enjoy your flickerless LED xmass lights!

 I'm still experimenting with different fets and with the asymmetric gate drive.
 I'm not going to put down any part numbers until I have something that works well.

+Also, I have the firmware currently set to produce a sine wave with a PWM frequency of 50khz.
+This is currently not working presumably due to the low pass filter arrangment.

+If you decide to use this in it's current state then I recomend you put it back to square wave mode and exclude the output filter unless you know more about electronics than I do and can spot my mistakes ;)